dart-lang/language/accepted/future-releases/language-versioning/language-versioning.md

 # Dart Language Versioning

 [lrn@google.com](@lrhn)<br>
-Version: 1.0-rc2<br>
+Version: 1.1<br>
 Status: Preliminary Design, Under Discussion.

 ## Motivation

 The Dart language is evolving with new language features added in most new releases.
-However, since Dart 2.0, a breaking language change is unlikely to be practically possible.
+Since Dart 2.0, a breaking language change is unlikely to be practically possible.
-Any breaking the language will require a large (and growing) body of code to be migrated.
+Any breaking of the language requires a large (and growing) body of code to be migrated.

 We still want to do breaking changes, because some language changes are worth it.
 They just have to be worth _a lot_ to be viable.
 In order to improve the cost/benefit ratio, we can also try to reduce the _cost_.

 We will definitely invest in tools to migrate code from one version of the language to another.
 Such a tool should be able to take any library or package and migrate it seamlessly to a new version of the language.

-However, it's not clear that all language changes will permit a clean automatable migration.
+However, not all language changes will permit a clean automatable migration.
 For example, introducing non-nullable types requires _adding_ information that was not explicitly present in the original source: is a variable intended to be nullable or not?
 Static analysis may get us some of the way, but there will always be programs that cannot be analyzed precisely, but where a human programmer would easily see the _meaning_ of the code.
 So, automatic migration tools can at most be a help&mdash;they cannot be a full solution.

 This document specifies an approach to easing the migration of a breaking language change by allowing unmigrated and migrated code to both run in the same program, which allows gradual migration over time while ensuring that a valid program can still run at any stage of the migration.

 The end goal is still to have all code migrated to the newest language version.
-The feature is designed to encourage this migration by making migration the easiest path, while still allowing an author to keep some libraries back from being migrated for a while.
+This feature is designed to encourage this migration by making migration the easiest path, while still allowing an author to keep some libraries back from being migrated for a while.
-The goal is not to allow code to stay unmigrated indefinitely, only to give authors *reasonable* time to perform the migration.
+The goal is not to allow code to stay unmigrated indefinitely, only to give authors *reasonable* time to perform the migration, and to migrated a large body of code gradually.

 The goal of this feature is not to make future or experimental features available.
 We use flags for that.
+Those flags will still need to interact with this feature, though.
 It is not intended to do conditional compilation based on SDK version.
 This feature is intended for shipping code running against released SDKs and language versions, allowing unmigrated code targeting an older language version to run alongside migrated code